alexisflesch/mathquest/vuepress/docs/details-techniques/troubleshooting.md

 ls backup_*.sql | head -n -7 | xargs rm -f
 ```

-This troubleshooting guide should be updated as new issues are discovered and resolved.</content>
+This troubleshooting guide should be updated as new issues are discovered and resolved.
-<parameter name="filePath">/home/aflesch/mathquest/vuepress/docs/troubleshooting.md